Cymraeg

 Opening days and times

-Gardens: Open every day 10.00 – 16.00 (when café is closed, please use the honesty box on the back of the gate).
+Gardens: Open every day 10.00 – 16.00 (when café is closed, please scan the QR code on the sign on the front of the main gate.

 Café: Open March – October, Tues – Sunday 10.00 – 16.00